pawal/torrent-tracker/README.md

   sources    list the built-in public tracker lists
 ```

-`add` and `import` accept full announce URLs and extract the hostname, so you
+`add` and `import` accept full announce URLs and pull out the hostname, so you
-can paste `udp://tracker.example.com:1337/announce` directly.
+can paste `udp://tracker.example.com:1337/announce` straight in.
 IP literals and
-`.i2p` / `.onion` / `.ygg` addresses are skipped — they have no DNS history to
+`.i2p` / `.onion` / `.ygg` addresses are skipped, since they have no DNS history
-track.
+to track.

-`rm` disables a tracker but keeps its history; re-adding the name revives it.
+`rm` disables a tracker but keeps its history, and re-adding the name brings it
-`--purge` deletes it and its history outright.
+back. `--purge` deletes it and its history outright.

 The database path also comes from `$TRACKERD_DB`.